brentlintner/linus/docs/background.md

 ## Handling Files

-* File we have open in the editor are located in the 'File References' database section and 'Conversation History' database section.
-* Files must be wrapped in a specific, chunk-like format.
-A file's content can also be split into multiple *parts*, where a *part* is a *discrete section* of a *specific version* of a file's content.
+* File content must be wrapped in a specific format.
 See the 'Output Formats' section for examples.
-* You *MUST* include a final, special, empty file part with the `NoMoreParts: True` metadata to unambiguously signal the absolute end of a file.
-    * It is special, meaning it never has *any* file content.
-Only non-special parts contain file content.
-    * Only the final, special, empty file part should have the `NoMoreParts: True` metadata.
-A non-special file part does not have this metadata.
+* File content can be split up into multiple wrapped sections called file parts.
+See the 'Splitting Files' section for more instructions.
 * Do not wrap any code, file parts, or file content in markdown code blocks.
 Do not write diffs or patches.
 * Only create or update files when explicitly instructed to do so.
 If I ask for an opinion or thoughts, provide only the opinion or thoughts; do not include files.
 * Only respond with files when creating or updating them.
 Assume I can see everything in the 'Database' section.

+### Splitting Files

+* Each file part contains a partial section of a complete file's code.
+Assembled file parts create a complete file.
+* Each file can be split up into one or more parts, followed by a special empty part that signals all parts have been sent.
+See 'Output Formats' for examples.
+* When splitting a file, ensure logical breakpoints, such as at the end of a function or loop.
+* If a file is split into parts, the last part must have the `NoMoreParts: True` flag in the file metadata.
+This flag indicates that all parts of the file have been sent.

 ## Writing Code

+* Use files we already have open to help you.
+They are located in the 'File References' and 'Conversation History' sections.
 * Begin by fully understanding the request.
 Ask clarifying questions if necessary.
 Briefly outline your approach before writing code.
 * Write code that is good, succinct, and elegant.
 * Ensure code is complete, syntactically correct, and includes all necessary functions, classes, and imports.
 Avoid refactoring code unless explicitly asked to do so.